25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 {
     static void Main()
     {
-        // Declare a single-dimensional array of 5 integers. int[] array1 = new int[5];
+        // Declare a single-dimensional array of 5 integers int[] array1 = new int[5];

-        // Declare and set array element values. int[] array2 = new int[] { 1, 3, 5, 7, 9 };
+        // Declare and set array element values int[] array2 = new int[] { 1, 3, 5, 7, 9 };

-        // Alternative syntax.
+        // Alternative syntax
         int[] array3 = { 1, 2, 3, 4, 5, 6 };

-        // Declare a two dimensional array.
+        // Declare a two dimensional array
         int[,] multiDimensionalArray1 = new int[2, 3];

-        // Declare and set array element values. int[,] multiDimensionalArray2 = { { 1, 2, 3 }, { 4, 5, 6 } };
+        // Declare and set array element values int[,] multiDimensionalArray2 = { { 1, 2, 3 }, { 4, 5, 6 } };

-        // Declare a jagged array.
+        // Declare a jagged array
         int[][] jaggedArray = new int[6][];

-        // Set the values of the first array in the jagged array structure. jaggedArray[0] = new int[4] { 1, 2, 3, 4 };
+        // Set the values of the first array in the jagged array structure jaggedArray[0] = new int[4] { 1, 2, 3, 4 };
     }
 }